 Choose a dog breed that is less prone to shedding

-Some dog breeds actually will shed less, so it is important to bring home a dog from certain breeds to reduce the amount of hair you find in your home as well as your clothes.
+There are indeed some low-shedding dog breeds, so it is important to bring home a dog from certain breeds to reduce the amount of hair you find in your home as well as your clothes.

 Dog breeds that shed the least include: